jmkristian/node-agwpe/README.md

 var server = new AGWPE.Server ({
     host: 'tnc-server-host', // TNC's TCP host. default: 127.0.0.1
     port: 8000, // TNC's TCP port. default: 8000
-    frameLength: 128, /* default: 128
-        The maximum number of bytes to transmit to the TNC in one data frame.
-        The effect of frameLength varies, depending on the TNC.
-        SoundModem by UZ7HO transmits a long data frame as one long packet.
-        Direwolf breaks up a long frame into packets of PACLEN bytes each.
-        Large values may not work at all; for example Direwolf v1.7a will reset the TCP connection if you send much more than 2 KBytes. */
     logger: Bunyan.createLogger({name: "AGWPE"}), /* default: no logging An object compatible with the Bunyan logger interface, or null. */ });